 8. iPhone May Feel Like Unnecessarily Expensive

-iPhone is a very expensive device.
+iPhone is an expensive device.
 People do argue that if they buy an Android phone they get everything that iPhone offers at a much lower price.
 And this is, in fact, true!
 I guess most of the cost of iPhone is due to its hardware.
 Then some cost would also be because of the brand value.
 Apple makes so much profit from iPhone that it has made Apple the richest company in the world.

 There is no doubt that for most people iPhone is unnecessarily expensive phone.
 Why spend over a thousand dollars when you can buy a similar Android device in the range of US $150?
 However, if you can afford a US $1000 phone, iPhone is a good choice.